Shell Cordovan. A classic and timeless menswear staple.

 This spot purely comes down to one thing: who sells the least expensive boot?

-Not only does Allen Edmonds take this prize for its standard MSRP, but they appear to be the only company on this list to put their Shell Cordovan on sale; lowering their price even more!
+Not only does Allen Edmonds take this prize for its standard MSRP, but it appears to be the only company on this list to put their Shell Cordovan on sale, lowering their price even more!

 Allen Edmonds Cordovan Highlights